In this introductory tutorial you will learn how to use FumeFX at a basic level. It will also introduce you to the FumeFX UI.

 Back within the Create Command Panel, go to the Helpers section, choose FumeFX from the dropdown menu, then select Object Src.

-Drag out the Object Source gizmo outside of the FumeFX grid in any viewport.
+Drag out the Geometry Source gizmo outside of the FumeFX grid in any viewport.

-Since the FumeFX Object Source simply informs the FumeFX simulation engine of an object you want as part of the sim, it doesn't need to reside within the FumeFX Grid volume.
+Since the FumeFX Geometry Source simply informs the FumeFX simulation engine of an object you want as part of the sim, it doesn't need to reside within the FumeFX Grid volume.

-Within the FumeFX Object Source Parameters, click the Pick button, then select wick as your Object.
-Make sure it shows within the FumeFX Object Source as shown below.
+Within the FumeFX Geometry Source Parameters, click the Pick button, then select wick as your Object.
+Make sure it shows within the FumeFX Geometry Source as shown below.

 Select the FumeFX Grid gizmo again, then go to the Modify Command Panel.